practicalli/spacemacs/work-in-progress.md

 ## Spacemacs cache

-Spacemacs saves the bookmarks in ~/.emacs.d/.cache/bookmarks, and the recent files lise in ~/.emacs.d/.cache/recentf.
+Spacemacs saves the bookmarks in `~/.emacs.d/.cache/bookmarks`, and the recent files in `~/.emacs.d/.cache/recentf`.
 You can copy these two files somewhere outside of ~/.emacs.d, and copy them back in after re-installing.

 In fact, there might be more files in ~/.emacs.d/.cache that you'd like to save.
 I suggest backing up the entire ~/.emacs.d/.cache and restoring what you miss after re-installation.